MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-scc-powershell.md

 - After you connect, the cmdlets and parameters that you have or don't have access to is controlled by role-based access control (RBAC).
 For more information, see [Permissions in the Microsoft 365 Defender portal](/microsoft-365/security/office-365-security/permissions-microsoft-365-security-center) and [Permissions in the Microsoft 365 security center](/microsoft-365/compliance/microsoft-365-compliance-center-permissions).

-## Connect to Security & Compliance PowerShell using MFA and modern authentication
+## Connect to Exchange Online PowerShell using modern authentication with or without MFA

-If your account uses multi-factor authentication, use the steps in this section.
-Otherwise, skip to the [Connect to Security & Compliance Center PowerShell using modern authentication](#connect-to-security--compliance-center-powershell-using-modern-authentication) section.
+These connection instructions use modern authentication and work with or without multi-factor authentication (MFA).

 1. In a Windows PowerShell window, load the EXO V2 module by running the following command: